Dmourn/dotfiles/README.md

 # dotfiles

-just the way I like them
+Just the way I like them.

-don't expect much, I do my best not to deviate from vanilla configs
+Don't expect much, I do my best not to deviate from vanilla configs.

+Really though, no one should use this.